Jericho1060/du-nested-coroutines/README.md

 # du-nested-coroutines
  A small script for DU to avoid any CPU load error

+### How to Install

+Copy the content of the file `config.json`
+In the game, right click on the programming board, and select "Advanced" and "Paste Lua configuration from clipboard".

 ### How to use

 Write your functions in the unit > start event, in the table `MyCoroutines`.

 You can use the stardard coroutine.yield method in your function by always placing as parameter the table `coroutinesTable[index]` replacing `index` with the index of your function (1 for the 1st function, 2 for the second and so on)